TL;DR

 - Limitations include weak NoSQL support, Windows-only authoring, a steep DAX learning curve, and limited on-premises deployment options.

-Microsoft Power BI continues to be a dominant force in the business intelligence (BI) world in 2025. .
+Microsoft Power BI dominates the traditional BI market, but the rise of NoSQL databases creates new challenges.
 Its deep integration with Excel, Azure, and other Microsoft services makes it a natural fit for many enterprises.
-But how does it stack up in today’s data landscape—where real-time, AI-powered insights and flexibility across data sources are key?
-Let’s explore its pros, cons, and final verdict—but first, here’s what it brings to the table.
+But how does it stack up in today’s data landscape, where real-time, AI-powered insights and flexibility across data sources are key?
+Let’s explore its pros, cons, and final verdict, but first, here’s what it brings to the table.

 1. Easy for Business Users